Why Feet Are Incredible: The quiet powerhouses of your yoga practice

 - May 10

-- 3 min read
+- 4 min read

 Why Feet Are So Incredible

-Each one contains: 26 bones, 33 joints, over 100 muscles, tendons, and ligaments and thousands of sensory receptors sending constant messages up to your brain.
+Your feet are miracles and the foundation of every standing yoga pose.
+Each foot contains 26 bones, 33 joints, over 100 muscles, tendons, and ligaments, and thousands of sensory receptors sending constant messages to your brain.

 This means your feet are not just “supports.”
 They are intelligent structures designed to adapt, stabilize, and communicate.

 Your feet are the foundation of your posture.
-When they’re strong and awake, everything above them — knees, hips, spine, breath — organizes with more ease.
+When they’re strong and awake, everything above them—knees, hips, spine, breath—organizes with more ease.

 Even when you think you’re “still,” your feet are making hundreds of tiny shifts to keep you upright.
+It’s like they’re doing a little dance!

 Your feet constantly tell your brain where you are in space.
 This is why grounding through the feet can instantly calm the nervous system.